spiffe/helm-charts-hardened/charts/spire/README.md

 ## Upgrade notes

+We only support upgrading one major version at a time.
+Version skipping isn't supported.

 ### 0.16.X

 The settings under "spire-server.controllerManager.identities" have all been moved under "spire-server.controllerManager.identities.clusterSPIFFEIDs.default".
 If you have changed any from the defaults, please update them to the new location during upgrade.